huss-osman/linux-fundamentals/03-git/README.md

 ## Labs

-The Labs section focuses on reinforcing Git fundamentals through structured, hands-on workflows and realistic collaboration scenarios.
+The Labs section focuses on applying Git knowledge through structured **hands-on exercises and real command-line workflows**.

-Rather than following guided notes, the emphasis is on applying knowledge independently and understanding how Git behaves in real development environments.
+These labs simulate real development scenarios such as creating repositories, pushing code, branching, merging, and undoing mistakes.

 Each lab includes:

-• A clearly defined Git workflow or scenario
+• A clearly defined Git task or workflow
 • Practical command-line usage and Git operations
 • Step-by-step reasoning behind the solution
-• Key takeaways that strengthen long-term retention
+• Key takeaways that reinforce practical Git skills

-These labs are designed to simulate real-world development workflows, helping build confidence with branching, merging, rebasing, and collaborative Git practices.
+These exercises help build confidence using Git in real-world development environments and collaborative projects.

 ➡️ [View Labs](./labs)